Surprise! Your WordPress Dashboard looks different.

 Once you follow these instructions, then your WordPress editor will return to the previous version.

-Taking these steps is especially important when your website uses a builder of any type (think Avada, Divi, Elementor, Cornerstone, etc).
+Taking these steps is especially important when your website uses a builder of any type (think Avada, Divi, Elementor, WP Bakery, etc).
 These steps will allow you to return to using the builder on your page and post editors.